Cloud-CV/Fabrik/README.md

     git clone https://github.com/Cloud-CV/Fabrik.git && cd Fabrik
     ```

+2. Rename `settings/dev.sample.py` as `dev.py`.

+    ```
+    cp settings/dev.sample.py settings/dev.py
+    ```

-2. Build and run the Docker containers.
+3. Build and run the Docker containers.
 This might take a while.
 You should be able to access Fabrik at `0.0.0.0:8000`.

     ```
     docker-compose up --build